b-hast08/ai-work-experience-2025/README.md

     ```bash
     git clone [URL_YOU_COPIED_FROM_YOUR_FORK]
     ```
 4. This will create a folder on your computer with all the project files.
-You're all set up!

----
 **Remember to commit your progress:** Use Git to commit your changes regularly.
 This is great practice and helps you track your work.

      ```bash
     git add .
-    git commit -m "Completed Day 1 data preprocessing"
+    git commit -m "Completed Day 1 - data preprocessing"
     ```

-## 💡 What You'll Need

-* **Required:** A basic understanding of **Python**.
-You should be comfortable with its fundamental syntax, data structures (like lists and dictionaries), and how to write functions.
-We (and Google) are always here to help with anything you might get stuck with.

-* **Provided:** We'll also give you an introduction to a library called **Pandas** for data handling and **Git** for version control.
-No prior experience with these tools is necessary, though you might already have some!
+---

+## 💻 Setting Up Your Development Environment

+Next, let's install the tools you will need for coding.
+We will use Visual Studio Code as our editor and set it up for Python and Jupyter Notebooks.

+### Part 1: Install Visual Studio Code (VS Code)
+VS Code is a modern, powerful, and free code editor.

+1. Download VS Code from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/).
+2. Run the installer and follow the on-screen instructions.
+Accepting the default settings is fine.

+### Part 2: Install Python
+You need Python installed on your computer to run the code.

+1. Download the latest version of Python from [https://www.python.org/downloads/](https://www.python.org/downloads/).
+2. Run the installer.
+3.  **Important:** On the first screen of the installer, make sure to check the box that says **"Add Python to PATH"** or **"Add python.exe to PATH"**.
+This will make it much easier to run Python from the command line.
+4. Continue with the default installation.

+### Part 3: Set Up VS Code for Python & Jupyter
+Now we configure VS Code to work with Python files and Jupyter Notebooks.

+1.  **Open VS Code.**
+2.  **Open your cloned project folder:** In VS Code, go to `File > Open Folder...` and select the folder you created when you cloned the repository.
+3.  **Install Extensions:** Click on the Extensions icon in the Activity Bar on the side of the window (it looks like four squares).
+Search for and install the following two extensions from Microsoft:
+    * `Python` (ms-python.python)
+    * `Jupyter` (ms-toolsai.jupyter)
+4.  **Install Jupyter package:** Open a new terminal directly within VS Code (`Terminal > New Terminal`).
+In the terminal window that appears at the bottom, run the following command to install the necessary package for running notebooks:
+    ```bash
+    pip install notebook
+    ```
+5. You are now ready to code!
+You can create and run `.py` files and `.ipynb` (Jupyter Notebook) files.

+---

 ## 🗓️ Workflow